-Otago's wetlands and estuaries are some of the most valuable ecosystems in our region, and are recognised for their ecological, cultural and socio-economic values.
+Otago's wetlands and estuaries are some of our region’s most valuable ecosystems, with strong ecological, cultural and socio-economic values.

 What’s so special about wetlands?

 90% of New Zealand’s wetlands have been cleared and drained in the last 150 years.
-However, an increasing number of landowners are now seeing the value in restoring these unique landscape features.
+But more and more landowners are seeing the value in restoring these unique landscape features.

 Wetlands are important environmental filters, often described as the kidneys of the landscape.
 They are also important for biodiversity by supporting a variety of native birds, fish, invertebrates, and plants.